Communication and Technology

 What you gain from the Communication and Technology major

-Alongside core Communication courses in which we develop creative digital projects and learn the cultural and historical context needed to analyse the complex problems we face in our techno-social world, students also have the opportunity to study courses in either Computer Science or Statistics, so they understand how communication technologies work ‘under the hood’.
+We offer core Communication courses in which we develop creative digital projects and learn the cultural and historical context needed to analyse the complex problems we face in our techno-social world.
+Students also have the opportunity to pusue courses in either Computer Science or Statistics, so they understand how communication technologies work ‘under the hood’.

-• Digital content development for government and industry
+• Digital content developer for government and industry

 • GLAM digital specialist